 NASDAQ (IXIC)

-The Nasdaq Index is the second popular index of stocks, which includes not only ordinary shares but also real estate trusts and American depositary receipts.
-The difference between Nasdaq and Dow Jones is that Nasdaq is market-capitalization weighted and includes not only 30 but more than 2500 stocks.
-The composition of the index is also more diverse: mostly tech companies but also services and finances.
+Why it matters: The composition of the index is also more diverse: mostly tech companies but also services and finances.
 All stock market indexes are valuable for investors not just because they give an idea of today's market but also help to understand the main trends: which industries are becoming leaders and are the most profitable in certain regions or countries.

 S&P 500 (INX)

-The S&P 500 also has its roots in the American history of the 19th century, just like the Dow, when the “Investors’ Guide to Railroad History” was published by Henry Poor in 1860.
-In the beginning of the 20th century it transformed into Standard Statistics Company that rated mortgage bonds and developed a stock market index that included 233 U.S companies.
-So the idea to evaluate not only one company but a certain field is not that new.
-Today the stock market index includes 500 large companies from the large-cap sector.
-This index is perceived as very representative because it includes companies from all sectors of the economy.
+What it is: The S&P 500 also has its roots in the American history of the 19th century, just like the Dow, when the “Investors’ Guide to Railroad History” was published by Henry Poor in 1860.
+At the beginning of the 20th century, it transformed into a Standard Statistics Company, which rated mortgage bonds and developed a stock market index that included 233 US companies.
+So the idea of evaluating not only one company but a certain field is not that new.

 - S&P 500 Growth Index is one more index worth mentioning.
 It represents the fast-growing companies from the S&P 500.
 It’s not hard to guess which industry would be largely represented in this index — IT and AI sectors now significantly outweigh other industries.